Jko0425/PHASE-3-PROJECT/README.md

 ## Conclusion
 Based on the results, the model predicts the seasonal vaccination rate more accurately than the H1N1 vaccination rate, despite having a larger cost.
-* __Target demographic__ If a pharmacetical company wishes to push a new vaccine they can focus on people of specific ages and education as these two groups are more likely to be vaccinated.
+* __Target demographic__ If Pfizer does wish to push a H1N1 vaccine they can focus on people of specific ages and education as these two groups are more likely to be vaccinated.
 * __Understanding why vaccines do poorly on certain groups__ On the other hand, the company can investigate why there is such a poor vaccination rate in a specific group.
 For example, why is there a difference in vaccination rate between races?
 There may be a social explanation, but a company should understand why these differences exist in order to maximize their profits.